jambonz/jambonz-docs/docs/jambonz.md

 The dial verb supports a similar feature of not answering the inbound call unless/until the dialed call is answered via the "answerOnBridge" property.

 ## Speech integration
 The platform makes use of text-to-speech as well as real-time speech recognition.
-Currently, only google is supported for both text to speech and speech to text.
-Other speech vendors will be supported in the near future.
+Both google and AWS/Polly are supported for text to speech.
+Currently only google is supported for speech to text.

+Synthesized audio is cached for up to 24 hours, so that if the same {text, language, voice} combination is requested more than once in that period it will be served from cache, reducing speech synthesis costs.

-A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambonz feature servers to enable tts and speech recognition.
+A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambonz feature servers to enable tts and speech recognition for google.
+For AWS/Polly, the environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_REGION must be provided in the server environments where the [jambonz-feature-server](https://github.com/jambonz/jambonz-feature-server) application is running.

-As part of the definition of an application, you can set defaults for the voice to use for speech synthesis as well as the language to use for speech recognition.
-These can then be overridden by verbs in the application, by using the 'synthesizer' and 'recognizer' properties
+As part of the definition of an application, you can set defaults for the language and voice to use for speech synthesis as well as the language to use for speech recognition.
+These can then be overridden by verbs in the application, by using the 'synthesizer' and 'recognizer' properties./

 ## Webhooks
 Many of the verbs specify a webhook that will be called when the verb completes, or has some information to deliver to your application.
 These verbs contain a property that allow you to configure that webhook.
 By convention, the property name will always end in "Hook"; e.g "actionHook", "dtmfHook", and so on.